rafael-gsr/devbook-api/README.md

 # Hello there

-This is my first go api, and I'm very excited with the language and the new features.
-But I'm not a professional go programmer, so forgive me the for the bad patterns that will be written kkkkk.
+This is my first go api, and I'm very excited with the language and the new features.\n But I'm not a professional go programmer, so forgive me the for the bad patterns that will be written kkkkk. \n
 If you want to give me some advice, please do it.
-You are welcome.
+You are welcome.\n

 ## The project